Arunbalekai18/QueueCare/README.md

 QueueCare is a premium, real-time patient queue management system designed to eliminate waiting room congestion and enhance patient comfort.
 Patients scan a QR code at the clinic kiosk, check in on their mobile phones, track their live slot dynamically, and receive automated SMS updates when their turn is near.

-Staff members have role-based accounts (Doctors and Receptionists) with access-controlled dashboards tailored to their daily clinical workflows.

----
+📱 Patient Check-in: /
+📺 TV Monitor (waiting room display): /monitor
+🩺 Staff Admin Portal: /admin

+💡 The Problem

+Patients in clinics often wait for hours with no idea how long is left, unable to step away without losing their place in line.
+QueueCare solves this by letting patients check in remotely, track their live position from anywhere, and get notified before their turn — so they can wait comfortably instead of sitting in a crowded room.

 ## 🌟 Key Features

+🌟 Key Features

-### 1. 📋 Multi-Department Queuing
+📋 Multi-Department Queuing

-* Supports separate, isolated queues for clinic departments: **General Medicine**, **Cardiology**, **Pediatrics**, and **Dermatology**.
-* Real-time wait calculations (`15 mins * peopleAhead`) run independently for each department's active queue.
+Independent, isolated queues for each clinic department (General Medicine, Cardiology, Pediatrics, Dermatology), with real-time wait estimates calculated per department based on average consultation time × patients ahead.

-### 2. 🎟️ Digital Ticket Stub (Patient Tracker)
+🎟️ Live Patient Ticket Tracker

-* A mobile-first live status tracker styled as a physical ticket stub with styled tear lines, side notches, and dynamic contrast barcodes.
-* Live WebSocket connection displays queue positions ahead of the patient and estimated wait times in real-time.
-* A client-side cached **Dark/Light theme toggle** stores preferences in `localStorage` to avoid hydration flickering.
+A mobile-first status page showing the patient's ticket number, live queue position, and estimated wait time — updating instantly via WebSockets, no refresh needed.

-### 3. 📺 Waiting Room TV Monitor
+📺 Waiting Room TV Monitor

-* Dedicated large-screen display showing the patient currently being served and the "Up Next" queue list.
-* Displays a dynamic registration QR code linking directly to the check-in page.
+A large-screen display for the waiting room showing the patient currently being served and the "Up Next" list, with a QR code for new patients to check in directly from their phones.

-* Real-time **dual-tone chime notifications** synthesized directly using browser-native Web Audio `AudioContext` (avoiding heavy audio asset downloads).
+🔐 Role-Based Staff Access

+Doctor — calls next patients, completes consultations, views clinic analytics (check-in volume, wait times by department) Receptionist — registers walk-in patients, manages queue order (delay/cancel)

+⏰ Automatic No-Show Handling

+A background worker checks for patients who were called but didn't show up within a configurable timeout, automatically skipping them and reordering the queue.

+📲 Real-Time Notifications

-* Full-screen flash alerts trigger dynamically when a new patient is called.
+In-app live alerts plus SMS notifications (via Twilio) when a patient's turn is approaching.

-### 4. 🔐 Role-Based Access Control (RBAC)
-Dedicated dashboard views for different clinic staff:
-* **Doctor**:
-  * Authorized to call next patients and complete consultation sessions.
-  * Features the **Clinic Analytics** tab powered by Chart.js (displaying today's hourly check-in volume trends and wait times per department).
-  * Auto-hides the walk-in registration form to keep the medical panel clean.
-* **Receptionist**:
-  * Authorized to register walk-in patients and adjust queue ordering (Delay/Cancel).
-  * Automatically blocks access to, and hides, the call controllers and analytics logs.

-### 5. ⏰ Auto-Skip Stale No-Shows
-* A background server worker runs every 30 seconds to detect patients in `SERVING` status.
-* If a patient has been called but doesn't show up within the timeout window (configurable, default 2 mins for demo), the server auto-cancels their ticket, notifies the client via WebSockets, and reorders the queue.

----

 ## 🏗️ System Architecture